This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 To file a lawsuit against a doctor or hospital that you believe caused your child’s injury can seem like a daunting task.

 You need a lawyer experienced in medical malpractice cases and birth injuries to file the lawsuit for you.
-They will gather evidence, make a strong case, and represent you in a settlement agreement or in a trial, depending on how the lawsuit ends.
+They will gather evidence, make a strong case, and represent you in a settlement agreement or a trial, depending on how the lawsuit ends.

 In 2003, the parents of a girl born with a brachial plexus injury won $20 million on her behalf.
 The girl was born in Evanston, Illinois, and the parents claimed that her doctors used excessive traction as she was being delivered.

-In other words, they used too much force to pull her from the birth canal, which caused damage to the brachial plexus nerves, resulting in a lifelong disability.[2]
+They used too much force to pull her from the birth canal, which caused damage to the brachial plexus nerves, resulting in a lifelong disability.[2]

 The baby was in a breech position, and the doctors should have noticed the positioning and performed a Cesarean section to avoid complications.
 The baby’s parents maintained that if the doctors had done so, their daughter would not be disabled.

-If you also feel that your baby suffered unnecessarily because of a doctor’s error, you too may be able to recover monetary damages.
+If you also feel that your baby suffered unnecessarily because of a doctor’s error, you may also be able to recover monetary damages.
 A brachial plexus injury lawsuit is a way of getting justice for your child and providing for their continuing care.

 Get Matched with a Leading Birth Injury Attorney in Your Area